 Create a Plan of Action

-I’ve always operated under the assumption that no news is good news, and this is certainly true when it comes to the workplace and the expectations and execution of a project by an employee.
-When an employee’s performance isn’t up to snuff, it’s critical that we sit down with them and discuss expectations, what worked and what didn’t, and how they can improve.
+I’ve always assumed that nothing is good news, and this is undoubtedly true when it comes to the workplace, expectations, and how a person carries out a project.
+It’s crucial that we sit down with an employee when their performance isn’t up to par and go over expectations, what worked and what didn’t, and how they can improve.